-Capital Projects Funds -The 2010A Capital Projects Fund is used to record bond proceeds and other revenue and the disbursement of invoices specifically designated for the purpose of financing the third phase of erecting, furnishing, and equipping a new administration building; an addition to an existing elementary school for a child care center; acquiring and installing educational technology improvements; acquiring school buses; acquiring additional land and developing and improving playgrounds, play fields, athletic fields, facilities, and sites; and paying the costs of issuing the bonds.
-The 2016 and 2019 Capital Projects Funds are used to account for proceeds from the sale of capital assets that were acquired with funds restricted for those purposes as well the related expenditures.
+Capital Projects Funds - The 2010A Capital Projects Fund is used to record bond proceeds and other revenue and the disbursement of invoices specifically designated for the purpose of financing the third phase of erecting, furnishing, and equipping a new administration building; an addition to an existing elementary school for a child care center; acquiring and installing educational technology improvements; acquiring school buses; acquiring additional land and developing and improving playgrounds, play fields, athletic fields, facilities, and sites; and paying the costs of issuing the bonds.
+The 2008 Capital Projects Fund is used to record bond proceeds and other revenue and the disbursement of invoices specifically designated for the purpose of these bond projects.
+The 2019 Capital Projects Funds are used to account for proceeds from the sale of capital assets that were acquired with funds restricted for those purposes as well the related expenditures.